pramodh-v/ipp-hackathon/README.md

 - [Questions](#questions)

 ## Introduction
-  Chatter is a social media application that allows users to interact with one another by posting, commenting, and liking posts.
+  connect is a social media application that allows users to interact with one another by posting, commenting, and liking posts.
 The application was created by Femi-Ladiran Erifeoluwa (also known as Timi) and Oghenebrume Akpadaka (also known as Brume).
-  Our goal with Chatter is to provide a platform for users to connect with one another and share their thoughts, ideas, and experiences.
+  Our goal with connect is to provide a platform for users to connect with one another and share their thoughts, ideas, and experiences.
 The user-friendly interface and sleek design make it easy for users to navigate and engage with the community.

 ## Installation
   To setup and use this project on your device,